A Grief Getaway

 And as the days, weeks and months pass, the family is left to navigate their “new normal” and begin living again.
 It can be lonely, isolating and overwhelming.

 Located in the heart of Dallas/Ft.
-Worth, Broken Halos Haven is a grief getaway for widows and their young children with three main goals:
+Worth, Broken Halos Haven is a grief getaway for young widows and their school-age children with three main goals:

 To allow grieving families a stress-free, no-cost getaway.

 To empower and build the confidence of widows who are now parenting alone.